As it was at the overture and shall be at the exit music, bliss without end. Amen.

 Now if we had been functioning like real adults instead of fresh-faced college kids, we would have taken the subway and/or been fully prepared for the inclement weather.
 But no, so we walked and walked in the rain – and in what was a first, I walked directly into the side of a moving cab.
 Amazingly enough, I wasn’t hurt.
 But oh, did we laugh.

 Settling into our seats, the house was buzz with excitement.
 Carousel was last seen in NY in the acclaimed Tony-winning 1994 revival at Lincoln Center.
 The cast they had gathered together with Jackman was nothing short of exceptional.
-Audra McDonald, who won her first Tony as Carrie in the previous revival, was graduating into the role of Julie.
+Audra McDonald, who won her first Tony as Carrie in the previous revival, was moving into the role of Julie.
 Lauren Ward was Carrie, Jason Danieley was Enoch, Norbert Leo Butz was Jigger, Judy Kaye played Nettie.
 But it didn’t stop there: Blythe Danner was Mrs. Mullin, Philip Bosco was the Starkeeper and original Billy Bigelow John Raitt made a brief appearance to introduce the concert; his entrance brought down the house with a lengthy ovation.

 I doubt you could ask for more perfect casting, particularly in the two leads.
 With McDonald and Jackman, the chemistry was palpable and the famed bench scene was not only superbly sung and acted, it was also incredibly sexy.
 When the two kissed at the end of it, the audience burst into spontaneous applause.
 McDonald’s crystalline soprano was perfect for Julie, with heavenly renditions of “If I Loved You” and “What’s the Use of Wond’rin’.”
 The two leads were ably supported by the others, particularly Kaye, who was and is ideal casting as Cousin Nettie, who brought a great sense of fun to “June is Bustin’ Out All Over” and a stirring warmth to “You’ll Never Walk Alone.”